hellche/egos2023/README.md

 `index.qmd` - code for rendering Online Supplementary Materials page.

-Folder `_code` contains figures and tables for the EGOS2023 paper *Work-life and work-work balance in universities and research centers in Russia.
-What can we do to stop reinforcing gender gaps?*
+Folder `_code` contains figures and tables for the EGOS2023 shortpaper.